 5. Don’t forget about permits

 Permit laws are always changing.
 Take into account that some areas might require permits or entry fees.
-Rocky Mountain National Park is only giving out 250 wedding/elopement permits for the year 2021.
+Some places go off of group size, others require a permit of you’re having any kind of ceremony.
 There are also a ton of places that are amazing and don’t require permits!
 Definitely have your photographer help with this part.